-Rock climbing is a fun and challenging sport for everyone at all ages with different size, weight, and body type.
-It is helpful to be in tip top shape with strong upper body muscles.
-However as an intermediate over 45+ woman climber, I found that having good core strength, adequate leg muscles, medium flexibility (not necessary to have a straddle split type of flexibility), and nice balance can go a long way in rock climbing.
+Rock climbing is a fun and challenging sport for everyone at all ages with different sizes, weights, and body types.
+It is helpful to be in tip-top shape with strong upper body muscles.
+However, as an intermediate over 45+ woman climber, I found that having good core strength, adequate leg muscles, medium flexibility (not necessary to have a straddle split type of flexibility), and nice balance can go a long way in rock climbing.
 The good news is that all this can be learned and developed as well as tuning into your inner intuition for the mental strategy.
 Another great news for women is that we are intuitively balanced and innately flexible.
-We have a lower center of gravity than man so that is also an advantage.
+We have a lower center of gravity than a man so that is also an advantage.

 Learning Balance as a beginner

 When I started climbing, I could barely do two full pull-ups.
 My legs and core are strong because of the distance running and yoga.
 Although after delivering two children, I slowed down a lot on my running and it was hard to find time for yoga practices.
 I could not rely on my upper body for strength because I have very little arm strength.
 To my surprise, sport climbing does not require as much upper body strength for beginners.

 There are many rock climbing techniques to improve your skill as a climber and it can be overwhelming all at once.
 In this article, I will share some basic concepts to get started.
 Three key techniques for balancing on the rock wall for beginners are the body positioning, pivoting of your feet, and the shifting of weight from left to right and vice versa.